Child Care Rebate

 - you use a Child Care Benefit approved child care service

-- you are eligible for Child Care Benefit, even if you earn too much to receive payment, and
+- you're eligible for Child Care Benefit, even if you earn too much to receive payment, and

-- you and your partner meet the Work, Training, Study test for Child Care Rebate or are exempt from it
+- you and your partner meet the Work, Training, Study test for Child Care Rebate or meet an exception

-Out of pocket child care expenses are your total child care fees less any Child Care Benefit and Jobs, Education and Training Child Care Fee Assistance you are entitled to.
+Out of pocket child care expenses are your total child care fees less any Child Care Benefit and Jobs, Education and Training Child Care Fee Assistance you’re entitled to.

-Once you reach the annual limit for a child you will not be entitled to any further rebate until the next financial year.
-Depending how you receive your rebate, your assistance may stop when you have received 85% of the annual limit for a child.
-If this happens, any remaining entitlement will be paid after the end of the financial year when we balance your payments.
+Once you reach the annual limit for a child you won’t be entitled to any further rebate until the next financial year.
+Depending how you receive your rebate, your assistance may stop when you’ve received 85% of the annual limit for a child.
+If this happens, we’ll pay any remaining entitlement after the end of the financial year when we balance your payments.

-- the amount of rebate you have received for a child so that you will know when your assistance for the year is likely to end, and
+- the amount of rebate you’ve received for a child so that you’ll know when your assistance for the year is likely to end, and

 - when your child care fees will no longer be reduced by the rebate, if your rebate is paid to the child care service

-There are 4 ways to receive your Child Care Rebate.
+There are 4 ways you can receive Child Care Rebate.

-You and your partner need to have met the work, training, or study requirements during the week in which you used child care, or be exempt.
+You and your partner need to have met the work, training, or study requirements during the week in which you used child care, or meet an exception.

-Child Care Rebate is paid for up to 42 absences per child each financial year.
+Child Care Rebate is paid for up to 42 absences per child per financial year.

 Additional absences beyond 42 days for certain reasons may be approved and paid.
 Talk to your child care service about additional absences.